Read more about

 The Republic of Nicaragua is situated in Central America between Honduras and Costa Rica.
-It is among the poorest nations in the Americas.
 The country was home to Paleo-Americans from as early as 12000 BC.
 The first Spanish explorers arrived in Nicaragua in 1522 and settled in the western valleys where they found rich gold deposits.
 Spaniards seized control of the Central American region in the early 16th century, and introduced the first formal currency in the area, the Spanish real.
 The current official currency in Nicaragua is the Nicaraguan córdoba.
 The currency uses the sign C$, the code NIO, and is subdivided into 100 centavos.

 Spanish Colonial Real